-Southwestern Adventist University welcomes in the Sabbath hours with Vespers and continues with Afterglow, Sabbath School, church service and Evensong.
+Southwestern Adventist University welcomes in the Sabbath hours with Vespers and continues with Afterglow, Sabbath School and church services.
 It is an opportunity for us to gather as a body in Christ to participate in Sabbath worship.
 Throughout this period, it is encouraged that our focus be to refrain from all ordinary activities, labor and studies and to celebrate our time to fellowship, rest, serve and worship.